leowucn/captain/README.md

 For listening to word pronunciation, copy the word outright.
 Then the pronunciation would continually ring out for four times.

+Captain works perfectly with a Chrome plguin which is called "Auto Copy", and the address is "https://chrome.google.com/webstore/detail/bijpdibkloghppkbmhcklkogpjaenfkg"

 ## Feedback